Emblematum liber Project

 Andrea Alciato wrote the first and most widely disseminated emblem book, Eblematum liber or Emblemata in 1531.
 For the next 100 years, new editions were published with additional emblems and new woodcuts.

 I reproduced several emblems over the years as a way to hone my skills in block printing, but I never really bothered to dig deeper into the overall meaning and origins of the images.
-Opportunity arose when I was recently taught how to create simple leather-bound journals.
+Opportunity arose when I was taught how to create simple leather-bound journals.
 I now had an excuse to reproduce my own (albeit very small) edition of Emblemata.

-The Plan
+The Plan & Status

 • Carve 2 emblems per month starting in Jan 2024 (going from most complicated to least complicated)

-• Finish book by Oct 2024
+• Finish by Oct 2024

 Supplies